Can Married Couples Have Separate Health Insurance? What You Should Know

 Losing employer-offered coverage

-Take a break from wedding planning (we know, we know!) and set aside some time to explore all of the policies and coverages offered by your employers’ options.
+Take a break from wedding planning (if you can spare a few minutes!), and set aside some time to explore all of the policies and coverages offered by your employers.
 Some things to consider are:

-Health Savings Accounts: Some plans will offer you the option of putting pre-tax earnings aside in a Health Savings Account (HSA) to help pay certain medical expenses.
-In 2023, the annual limit for HSA contribution is $7,750 for a family and $3,850 for an individual.
-If you have a joint HSA, the policyholder’s name will be the one associated with the HSA, even if you are both separately paying into it.
+Health Savings Accounts: Some plans offer you the option of putting pre-tax earnings aside in a Health Savings Account (HSA) to help pay certain medical expenses.
+If you have a joint HSA, the policyholder’s name will be the one associated with the HSA, even if you’re both separately paying into it.
 Once again, this could come into consideration if one partner has more regular, scheduled, or expected medical expenses than the other.

 Of course you can!
 As mentioned above, there may even be occasions where having separate insurance policies from your spouse or life partner will save you money in the long term.
-We recommend using our online tool and making sure you have all of the available information about your employers’ health care benefit offerings.
+Our online tool can help you weigh your options.
+Just make sure you have all of the available information about your employers’ health care benefit offerings.

-Don’t be afraid to dig around until you find the plan that is right for you.
-Depending on your state of residence, income level, employment type, and other factors, there might be plan options available that make a big difference when budgeting.
-Because Stride is an approved partner of HealthCare.gov, that means you’ll be able to compare and contrast plans from all the major providers.
+Don’t be afraid to shop around until you find the plan that’s right for you.
+Depending on your state of residence, income level, employment type, and other factors, there might be options available that make a big difference when budgeting.
+Because Stride is a HealthCare.gov partner, you’ll be able to compare and contrast plans from all the major providers available in your area.

-Whether you choose to add your spouse or life partner to your insurance plan or keep separate policies, it’s important to know all the options, and Stride is here to help.
+Whether you choose to add your spouse or life partner to your insurance plan or keep separate policies, it’s important to consider all your choices, and Stride is here to help.

 To decide whether or not you should add your spouse to your insurance, use our online tool to compare your employers’ plans as well as options from your state-level exchanges.
-Although most couples choose to take the path of least resistance and put the whole family on a single policy, there may be a number of factors where you could save a considerable amount of money with separate plans — and that means more cash for the honeymoon fund!
+Although most couples choose to take the path of least resistance and put the whole family on a single policy, you may be able to save a considerable amount of money with separate plans — and that means more cash for the honeymoon fund!